Lupinus angustifolius: Genomics

 This species of lupin had its genome sequenced in May 2013.
 It was sequenced due to the interest in low alkaloid mutants as a food crop.
 L. angustifolius has a protein content of 35–40% in the seeds thus for providing protein to people of the world it is of high interest.
 Currently lupin is grown in Australia and sold under the name "Australian sweet lupin".
 The objective was to figure out how agronomic traits, low alkaloid traits, and protein content are manifested in the genome.
 The genome was sequenced in two cultivars, the poorly adapted tanjil and the better adapted unicrop.
 The genome was sequenced as such; whole genome shotgun sequencing dataset for this species with 26.9x (average amount of overlapping scaffolds) coverage of the genome, then NGS-based RAD-sequencing technology was used to obtain 8,244 sequence-defined markers.
 A total of 4,214 scaffolds from the genome sequence was assembled and aligned with the genetic map.

+Breeding Goals

+Lupinus angustifolius is currently subject of multiple breeding programs.
+Main focusses are a low alkaloid content, as alkaloids give a bitter taste to the seed and can be poisonous in high amounts.
+In Europe the threshold for human consumption lies at 200 ppm, while it is at 500 ppm for animal feed.
+Not all varieties achieve such values constantly.
+Modern top varieties reach 100 ppm while wild types are at levels of 100'000 ppm.
+The Australian variety Geebung even reaches contents as low as 8 ppm.
+Australian varieties can, however, not be used in temperate climates.

+Another important breeding goal is the resistance against anthracnose.
+Which was found to not be negatively influenced by low alkaloid contents.
+Two major resistance genes have been characterised: Lanr1, present in the Australian variety 'Tanjil', and AnMan, found in the variety 'Mandelup'.
+Varieties containing these resistance genes exhibit significant resistance to anthracnose.

+Important for the processing of lupin seeds are also the protein contents which are currently at 30-45% in the seeds.
+The protein content is on a similar level to soy with a comparable amino acid composition.